neutrinojs/neutrino/packages/eslint/README.md

 lint.aliasPlugins(
   // ESLint config that contains used plugins eslintBaseConfig,
-  // Path to the current module file, so aliases can be correctly resolved relative to your package
+  // Path to the current module file, so aliases can be correctly resolved from your package
   // In most cases it is always `__filename` __filename
 );